Generating and Optimizing Topologically Distinct Guesses for Mobile Manipulator Path Planning with Path Constraints: Introduction

-The contribution of this paper is the development of a path planning pipeline for nonholonomic mobile manipulators that handles end effector path constraints and produces a \emph{multi-locally optimal} solution.
+The contribution of this paper is the development of a path planning pipeline for mobile manipulators under end effector path constraints and produces a \emph{multi-locally optimal} solution.
 To this end, we propose a method for generating a low dimensional configuration graph to be used with the Neighborhood Augmented Graph Search (NAGS) algorithm \cite{sahin2023topogeometrically}.
-Additionally, we modify NAGS in order to leverage the specific structure of the configuration graph for improved accuracy.
+Additionally, we propose several modifications to the NAGS algorithm that enhances its accuracy.
 Furthermore, an NLP is formulated to produce distinct locally optimal paths from the guesses provided by the modified NAGS algorithm.
-Finally, the effectiveness of each of the stages is demonstrated with simulation results along with a comparison study with existing methodologies.
+Finally, the effectiveness of the pipeline is demonstrated with simulation results along with a comparison study with existing methodologies.

 The remainder is organized as follows.
 In Section \ref{sec:related_work}, related work is reviewed, and in Section \ref{sec:problem}, the problem under consideration is stated.
 Section \ref{sec:methodology} presents the proposed planning pipeline in detail, and Section \ref{sec:results} presents some experimental results demonstrating the efficacy of our pipeline.
-Section \ref{sec:conclusion} discusses our approach and draws a conclusion.
+Section \ref{sec:conclusion} offers a conclusion with some discussion.